kreutziger/dempster/README.md

 ## License

-Copyright © 2014 kreutziger, Jan-Patrik Weller
+Copyright © 2014 kreutziger, theicarus

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.